 Here’s another factor to consider that will impact this 4 days Yellowstone itinerary:

-For example, we drove West from Badlands and South Dakota and afterwards headed due South to Grand Teton National Park.
+For example, we drove West from Badlands, then due South to Grand Teton National Park.
 Therefore, we entered and exited on different roads, meaning we didn’t have to come back on ourselves too often.

 Important Note: We visited Yellowstone in October after a heavy snowfall, many of the roads in / out of the park were closed.
 Please be sure to check current road conditions before setting off.